 Employee data on this page are based on actual year-end 2017 headcount.
 Companywide New Hires: 736 (10.1% of global, permanent head count).
 Companywide Turnover: 908.
 Companywide Total Turnover Rate: 12.4%.
 Companywide Voluntary Turnover Rate: 6.7%.
 Turnover rate is based on the total turnover headcount divided by total headcount in that category at year-end 2017.
 New hire rate is based on the number of new hires divided by total headcount in that category at year-end 2017.
-New hire rate is companywise related to synergies in IFF's numerous recent acquisitions.
+The turnover information presented here is inclusive of departures related to synergies in IFF's numerous recent acquisitions.
 The historical averages of IFF's turnover with no impact of acquisition synergies are materially lower.